nuno-cameira/Edmonds-Karp-Algorithm/README.md

 >Edmonds–Karp Algorithm is an implementation of the Ford–Fulkerson method for computing the maximum flow in a flow network.
 The algorithm was first published by Yefim (Chaim) Dinic in 1970 and independently published by Jack Edmonds and Richard Karp in 1972.

 ## Implementation
-The requested project consisted in receiving an input with the following format:
+The requested project consists in receiving an input with the following format:

     N S     	(line 1)
     A B     	(line 2)
     ...
     K			(line S+1)
     Z E ...
 U	(line S+2)
     ...

-> N was the ammount of nodes, S the number of connections and the following lines defined each connection between the nodes.
+> N is the ammount of nodes, S the number of connections and the following lines defined each connection between the nodes.
-> K is the number of problems to solve (in the lines below)
-> Z is the ammount of critical nodes, E ...
+> K is the number of problems to solve (in the lines below), Z is the ammount of critical nodes, E ...
 U are those critical nodes

-and we would need to return 1 value for each problem
+and we need to return 1 value for each problem

 	R - Minimum number of connections needed to solve the problem